Francesca Schiavone

 Francesca Schiavone ([franˈtʃeska skjaˈvoːne]; born 23 June 1980) is an Italian former professional tennis player.
-She turned professional in 1998 and won the 2010 French Open singles title, becoming the first Italian woman to win a Grand Slam event in singles.
-She was also runner-up at the 2011 French Open.
-Her career-high ranking is world No. 4, achieved on 31 January 2011.
-To date, Schiavone is the last one-handed-backhand player to win a Grand Slam title on the women's tour.
+She had career-high rankings of world No. 4 in women's singles and No. 8 in women's doubles by the Women's Tennis Association (WTA).
+Schiavone won eight WTA Tour-level singles titles, including a major at the 2010 French Open, the first Italian woman to win a singles major.
+To date, Schiavone is the last one-handed backhand player to win a major women's title.

-She won eight WTA singles titles in total, including Roland Garros.
-In doubles, her career-high ranking is world No. 8, peaking with an appearance in the final of the 2008 French Open.
-Furthermore, she helped Italy to win the Fed Cup in 2006, 2009 and 2010, and has the most wins for the Italian team.
+Schiavone was also runner-up in singles at the 2011 French Open and in women's doubles at the 2008 French Open.
+She helped Italy win the Fed Cup in 2006, 2009 and 2010, and has the most match wins of any player for the Italian team.

-Schiavone played in the longest ever women's singles match at a Grand Slam tournament, when she defeated Svetlana Kuznetsova 6–4, 1–6, 16–14 in the fourth round of the 2011 Australian Open women's singles draw, the match lasted 4 hours and 44 minutes and in the process secured her first and only quarterfinal at the Australian Open.
+Schiavone played the longest ever women's singles match at a major, defeating Svetlana Kuznetsova 6–4, 1–6, 16–14 in the fourth round of the 2011 Australian Open after 4 hours and 44 minutes.

-On 5 September 2018, Schiavone announced her retirement from tennis at the US Open.
-During the announcement, she shared aspirations of winning a Grand Slam as a coach.
+Schiavone announced her retirement from the sport at the 2018 US Open, and shared aspirations of winning a major as a coach.
 In April 2021, Schiavone began coaching Petra Martić.